cognitiveailab/TextWorldExpress/README.md

 ## Environments

 TextWorldExpress includes high-speed versions of three popular benchmark environments for text-game research.
+Additionally, it also includes 4 exclusive environments to study arithmetic, navigation, and neurosymbolic reasoning.

 ### CookingWorld ("cookingworld")
 The CookingWorld environment tasks agents with preparing meals by following the instructions in a recipe that is provided in the environment.
 Agents must first collect required food ingredients (e.g., milk, bell pepper, flour, salt) that can be found in the environment in canonical locations (e.g., kitchen, pantry, supermarket, garden) and containers (e.g., fridge, cupboard).
 Randomly generated recipes require agents to first use a knife to prepare food by *slicing*, *dicing*, or *chopping* a subset of ingredients, then additionally using an appropriate heating appliance to *fry*, *roast*, or *grill* the ingredients.
 If all ingredients are prepared according to the recipe, the agent can use an action to *prepare the meal*, and finally *eat the meal* to complete the task successfully.
 Task complexity can be controlled by varying the number of locations in the environment, the number of ingredients required for the recipe, and the number of distractor ingredients randomly placed in the environment that are not required for the recipe.
 The recipes and environments are parametrically generated, with subsets of ingredients and specific preparations held out between training, development, and test sets to prevent overfitting.
 CookingWorld was originally created for the [First TextWorld Problems competition](https://aka.ms/ftwp) and later named by [[Madotto etal., 2020]](https://www.ijcai.org/proceedings/2020/207).